yamin-shihab/study-notes/grade_7/math.md

 * Common factors are factors (numbers multiplied together to get a product) that are present in two, or more numbers.
 * Some ways to convert between fractions, decimals, and percentages:
   * To convert a fraction to a decimal, convert the denominator to the nearest power of 10 by multiplying or dividing, then do the specific operation on the numerator, then make the decimal the numerator in the appropriate place value.
 (13/200 -> 65/1000 -> 0.065)
-    * If the denominator cannot become a power of 10, divide the numerator by the denominator.
+    * If the denominator can't become a power of 10, divide the numerator by the denominator.
 (1/7 -> 1 / 7 -> 0.142 857)
   * To convert a decimal to fraction, the place value of the last digit becomes the denominator and the original number becomes the numerator.
 (0.561 -> 561/1000)
   * The following are rules for each denominator to be applied to the numerator to make the decimal.
     * /2 -> half the number.